HersheyxBar/mandelbrot-visualizer/README.md

 - Matplotlib
 - NumPy
+-
+## Install

+Run the following commands in your terminal:
-Install requirements using `pip install matplotlib numpy`
+`pip install matplotlib numpy`